darknight054/livestock-interview-challenge/SOLUTION.md

+First things first: DEPLOYMENT.md should answer all the deployment related questions.

 Apologies for dumping the thoughts in this manner.
 (Ran heavily into Time Constraint and did not feel like I should extend it any more)

 The assignment targets two things which I felt were required to be addressed.